Get

 Risks of Vaccinating Your Dog

 There is risk involved in almost anything, including vaccinating your dog.
 Vaccines do have some side effects, most of which are mild and short-lived.
 Common vaccine reactions include a small lump at the injection site, which disappears spontaneously in about 2 weeks.
-This is relatively common, as it occurs in about one in 10 dogs.
+This is relatively common, and it occurs in about one in 10 dogs.

 dog and vet._LightField Studios_Shutterstock